7 Dealing with a shortfall

 - You could continue to work past retirement age, perhaps part-time or in a temporary role.
 This could help ease the move from full-time employment to retirement and soften the impact that comes from no longer being part of a working team.
 Remember that your earnings will be taxable.

-- Perhaps you have savings that you could use?
-Drawing a pension lump sum or cashing in other investments when you retire can provide you with cash to subsidise your retirement when it runs out.
-Keep back a ‘rainy day’ fund to cover for planned expenses – like repairs to your home.
+- Perhaps you have other savings that you could use?
+Drawing a pension lump sum or cashing in other investments when you retire can provide you with extra money to subsidise your retirement income.
+Keep back a ‘rainy day’ fund to cover for unplanned expenses – like repairs to your home.
+Ideally this fund should amount to at least two years of household expenditure and would provide cover not only for unexpected bills but also for a fall in value of the investments in your undrawn pension pot.

 If you own your home you could look at ‘downsizing’ – selling up and moving to a cheaper property.
 This can free up a lump sum of cash, but there are downsides as it does involve upheaval and the costs of buying and selling a home will reduce the gain.
-Suitable properties for retirement – e.g. bungalows – may be in short supply.
-Moving to a region with cheaper housing may also be difficult due to existing ties to family and friends.
+Moving to a region with cheaper housing is another option although you may not wish to if it means moving away from family and friends.
 Perhaps, as an alternative, you could rent a room in your home to provide some extra income?

-Another increasingly popular option is to release some of the equity in your home, which can be made possible by using products called lifetime mortgages.
+Another increasingly popular option is to release some of the equity in your home, which can be made possible by using a lifetime mortgage.
 There are an increasing number of lifetime mortgages and retirement interest-only mortgages available.
 These provide a cash lump sum, or even an income over a fixed term, while allowing you to remain in your home.
+The money is repaid when you, or the last property owner if jointly owned, move into residential care or pass away.
 Lifetime mortgages, just like standard mortgages, are secured against your home and will reduce the value of your estate.
 Financial advice is required before you take out one of these products.

 Watch the video to learn more and decide if this is an option that might work for you.

-Activity 4 Using your home for case in retirement
+Activity 4 Using your home for extra money in retirement

-Having watched the video on equity release, what do you think are the pros and cons of using your home to provide cash in retirement?
+Having watched the video on equity release, what are the pros and cons of using your home to provide cash in retirement?

 Equity release products provide tax-free lump sums to support pension income.
 The market is becoming more competitive too, meaning that the interest rates charged have become lower in recent years.
 A lifetime mortgage allows you to stay in your home, avoiding the costs, disruption and perhaps, the emotional impact of ‘downsizing’ to release cash.